There are so many different platforms where you can upload your podcast. So why should you make it a goal to land in one of the top spots in iTunes?

 iTunes is still the largest podcast depot today.
 That means if you want to reach the top in iTunes, you need to think outside the box and come up with creative tactics to market and promote your podcast.
 Here are 5 alternative podcast marketing strategies that you can use to rank higher in iTunes.

-By guest hosting in another podcast within your niche, you can share your expertise in your niche and establish yourself as an expert and gain access to a broader audience that you can invite to listen to your podcast.
-At the same time, you're able to develop a relationship with them and get them to guest host as well in your podcast to do the same.
+By guest hosting in another podcast within your niche, you can share your expertise and establish yourself as an authority.
+You will also get access to a broader audience that you can also invite to listen to your podcast.
+At the same time, you will be able to develop a relationship with the host(s) so you can also invite them to appear on your show when needed.

 Share this post!